jscraftcamp/website/README.md

-# JS CraftCamp - Website
+#Amazing JS CraftCamp - Website

 _New README is WIP_